gerryatsxf/gioconda-reconstruction/README.md

 - The fitness for each DNA inside a given population is calculated.
 The fittest DNA of the population is retrieved and stored to be used later in the evolution process and create fitter breadths.

-- After the first random population is created, the next loop-cycles will use the fitter result and merge it with new random DNAs to get a new/different population.
+- After the first random population is created, the next loop-cycles will use the fitter result and merge it (via a breeding algorithm) with new random DNAs to get a new/different population.
 Again, the fittest DNA of the population is retrieved and stored.
 This process goes on and on until a determined number of iterations is achieved.

 The result is a composition of random triangles making a rough recreation of the original Gioconda.